tinacms/tina.io/content/docs/reference/self-hosted/git-provider/make-your-own.md

 ---
-title: Making your own Git Provider
+title: Custom Git Provider
 id: '/docs/reference/self-hosted/git-provider/make-your-own'
 prev: '/docs/reference/self-hosted/git-provider/github'
 next: null
 ---

-Making your own Git Provider is easy.
-It is just a class or object that implements the [`GitProvider`](#gitprovider-interface) interface.
+Implement a Git Provider is easy.
+It is a class or object that implements the [`GitProvider`](#gitprovider-interface) interface.

 ## GitProvider Interface